awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

 1. For **S3 bucket**, type a name for the bucket you want to designate for log file storage\.
 The name must be globally unique\.
 For more information, see [Amazon S3 Bucket Naming Requirements](cloudtrail-s3-bucket-naming-requirements.md)\.

+1. For **Tags**, add one or more custom tags \(key\-value pairs\) to your trail\.
+Tags can help you identify both your CloudTrail trails and the Amazon S3 buckets that contain CloudTrail log files\.
+You can then use resource groups for your CloudTrail resources\.
+For more information, see [AWS Resource Groups](https://docs.aws.amazon.com/ARG/latest/userguide/welcome.html) and [Why Use Tags For Trails?](cloudtrail-concepts.md#cloudtrail-concepts-tags)\.

 1. To configure advanced settings, see [Configuring Advanced Settings for Your Trail](#advanced-settings-for-your-trail)\.
 Otherwise, choose **Create**\.

 1. The new trail appears on the **Trails** page\.
 The **Trails** page shows the trails in your account from all Regions\.
 In about 15 minutes, CloudTrail publishes log files that show the AWS API calls made in your account\.
 You can see the log files in the S3 bucket that you specified\.
+It can take up to 36 hours for CloudTrail to deliver the first Insights event, if you have enabled Insights event logging, and unusual activity is detected\.

 **Note**
 You can't rename a trail after it has been created\.
 Instead, you can delete the trail and create a new one\.

 ## Configuring Advanced Settings for Your Trail<a name="advanced-settings-for-your-trail"></a>